-The following individual has been designated as the employee responsible for coordinating the College's implementation of Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and the College's implementation of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA): Dr. Lisa Burroughs, Director of Human Resources.
+The following individuals have been designated as the employees responsible for coordinating the College's implementation of Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and the College's implementation of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA): Director of Human Resources, Gena Wilson, 229-243-6990 and Human Resources, Carolyn Funderburke, 229-243-6856.

-For further information, contact the Office for Civil Rights at 1-800-421-3481 or 202-245-6800 or file an OCR Electronic Complaint Form at http://www2.ed.gov/about/offices/list/ocr/complaintintr o.html.
+For further information, contact the Office for Civil Rights at 1-800-421-3481 or 202-245-6800 or file an OCR Electronic Complaint Form at http://www2.ed.gov/about/offices/list/ocr/complaintintro.ht ml.